 Are you ready to celebrate the arrival of summer?
 I am!
-A few friends, along with Ed and I, headed over to our good friends, Harry and Toni’s house this past weekend for some casual outdoor entertaining in the form of a “no-dining table dinner party.”
+A few friends, along with Ed and I, headed over to our good friend’s house this past weekend for some casual outdoor entertaining in the form of a “no-dining table dinner party.”

 Their backyard is the perfect place to hold a kick-off to summer.
 A variety of seating areas and an open lounging area by a pool created a perfect venue to sit back and relax and enjoy everyone’s company while watching the sun go down.